filakhtov/gentoo-use-docs/app-text/poppler.md

 This flag should be enabled for using Poppler with Qt5 applications.

+### test
+Pass the `-DBUILD_CPP_TESTS=true`, `-DBUILD_MANUAL_TESTS=true` and `-DBUILD_QT5_TESTS=true` (if the `qt5` flag is also enabled) to the `cmake` command.
+Build the test suite provided with the source code and execute the `ctest` command after the main build is completed to run it and check for any regressions.

+This flag should normally be disabled, because these tests are primarily oriented towards the developers, maintainers and testers.

 ### tiff
 Pass the `-DWITH_TIFF=true` (`false` if disabled) option to the `cmake` command.
 Use the `libtiff` library to provide an ability to write images in the TIFF (Tagged Image File Format) format, e.g. when converting entire PDF into a set of images, extracting pages or images out of PDF, both with poppler tools and through the `libppopler` library itself.